Monument Hill & Quitobaquito Springs

 The Tohono O’odham want CBP to demarcate a two-mile buffer zone around Quitobaquito Springs and five other sites along the border.
 These zones would not include a wall but would be supplemented with surveillance technology.

 The Tucson-based Center for Biological Diversity has filed six lawsuits against the Trump administration to block the wall.
-One is against the administration’s use of REAL ID waivers.
+One opposes the administration’s use of REAL ID waivers.

 Two other sites in the area will be negatively impacted if construction continues as planned.
-First, an area called Las Playas that is a sacred ceremonial ground for the Hia-C’ed O’oham, and also a burial ground in the Cabeza Prieta Wildlife Refuge, which lies directly in the path of construction.
+First, an area called Las Playas that is a sacred ceremonial ground for the Hia-C’ed O’oham, the other, a burial ground in the Cabeza Prieta Wildlife Refuge, which lies directly in the path of construction.

 In 2019 the Washington Post exposed an internal National Park Service report that warned that there are up to 22 archaeological sites that “likely will be wholly or partially destroyed by forthcoming border fence construction.”